lucaswillcock/rubiks-robot-master/README.md

   - 3D CAD designs for all individual parts of the mechanical product
   - Write a motor control class in a seperate file
   - Refine solving method (less if statements)
+  - Out a better way of semlessly moving between pi and Mac (GPIO class)